 Since there are an endless amount of things to do in Oaxaca during this time, you can quite literally walk out your hotel door and run into all kinds of memorable Day of the Dead experiences.

 If you want to celebrate like the locals, visit the places below.
 Just be prepared to stay up late for all of these, as the later into the night, the better the celebrations get.

-We enjoyed visiting during the day to get a better view of the decorated tombs and grabbed a drink and bite to eat at the fair right outside the gates.
+We enjoyed visiting during the day to get a better view of the decorated tombs.
+We then grabbed a drink and a bite to eat at the fair right outside the gates.

 Santa Cruz Xoxocotlan

-Xoxocotlan, or Xoxo (pronounced ho-ho), as the locals call it, is a small city about 25 minutes driving from Oaxaca.
+Xoxocotlan, or Xoxo (pronounced ho-ho), as the locals call it, is a small city about a 25-minute drive from Oaxaca.
 This is a good place to visit if you’re looking for a more traditional celebration in a cemetery and a bit of muerteada.